python/devguide/documentation/help-documenting.rst

 Helping with documentation issues
 =================================

-If you look at `documentation issues`_ on the `issue tracker`_, you will find various documentation problems that may need work.
-Issues vary from typos to unclear documentation and items lacking documentation.
+If you browse documentation issues on the issue tracker, you will find a range of problems that may need attention.

 If you see a documentation issue that you would like to tackle, you can: